harmony-one/harmony-ops/test-automation/tx-gen/README.md

 >```
 >python3 -m pip install pyhmy==20.1.5
 >```
->Change the directory to pyhmy and run: `make install`

 2.)
 Make sure you have a localnet running.
 Change the directory to the main repo (.../harmony-one/harmony) and run `./test/debug.sh` to start up a localnet.